back

 return;

 Both offset and __fls(mask) are u64.
 With offset = 0xFFFFFFFFFFFFFFC1 and __fls(mask) = 63, the sum is 0x10000000000000000, truncated to 0.
 Zero is less than npages, so the check passes.
-The wrapped value of offset — still 0xFFFFFFFFFFFFFFC1 — is what propagates downstream.
+The wrapped offset value, still 0xFFFFFFFFFFFFFFC1, propagates downstream.

 Reaching the corner case requires getting __fls(mask) high enough.
 That is done by the coalescing loop a few lines up: